mulle-c/mulle-c11/dox/SYNTAX.md

 # Syntax

-mulle-c libaries (should) use a consistent naming scheme for its data structures and functions.
+mulle-c libaries (should) use a consistent naming scheme for their data structures and functions.
 After a bit of use, you should easily figure out how a function is supposed to be named, that performs a certain action.
-Conversely just by looking at the function name, you can discern the scope of the function, its arguments and the orde in which they appear.
+Conversely just by looking at the function name, you can discern the scope of the function, its arguments and the order in which they appear.

 ## Data structure